Track, manage, and report Act 48 continuing education hours directly to PERMS

 - Can track and manage their continuing education progress.

 - May view their current credits/hours at any time, including the number of hours that have been accumulated, the additional hours needed to fulfill their Act 48 requirements, and their deadline for completing all 180 hours.

 Top Ten Reasons to Use the Act 48 Module of Comply

 - The module was designed by Pennsylvania School Administrators to meet the specific needs of Pennsylvania Schools.

 - Endless hours of data entry by personnel departments are now reduced to minutes!

 - Personnel departments do not have to make spreadsheets or rosters for each in-service or course offering.

-- In-services are entered into the Act 48 Module in minutes!
+- In-services are entered into the module in minutes!

 - Personnel departments simply verify information with a click of a button!

 - Accountability and verification levels remain high.
 Hours are officially saved after the personnel department verifies the information.

 - Verification by the personnel department takes only minutes!